Residence Life: Resident Directors

 Bridgeway Commons: Alisha Slowey

 Hello Pioneers!
-My name is Alisha Slowey and I am the Bridgeway Commons Resident Director for the 2013-2014 school year.
-This will be my fifth year as an RD and I look forward to a great year helping add Bridgeway Commons to our campus community.
+My name is Alisha Slowey and I am the Bridgeway Commons Resident Director for the 2014-15 school year.
+This will be my sixth year as an RD and I look forward to a great year helping add Bridgeway Commons to our campus community.

 I am originally from Milton, WI but truly feel like Platteville is my home.
 I am a two time UW-Platteville graduate, with a bachelors degree in Communication Technologies with an emphasis in Public Relations and Health Education, and a masters degree in Counseling Psychology.
 As a student, I gained valuable leadership experience working in a variety of capacities on campus.
 I am so appreciative of the experiences I was afforded here as a student and I hope to encourage other students to take advantage of all that UW-Platteville has to offer.